corrode/corrode.github.io/content/blog/ugly/index.md

 Note how we access `parts[0]` and `parts[1]` without checking if these are valid indices.
 The code only coincidentally works for well-formed inputs.
-We could add a check to ensure that `parts` has at least two elements:
+We could add a check to make sure that `parts` has at least two elements:

 ```rust
 if parts.len() >= 2 {